MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-manual-conversion.md

 ms.assetid: e8c2a803-9803-47c5-b117-73c4af52c5b6
 ---

-# Convert an app manually (Desktop to UWP Bridge)
+# Package an app manually (Desktop Bridge)

-This topic shows you how to convert your app without using tools such as Visual Studio or the Desktop App Converter (DAC).
+This topic shows you how to package your app without using tools such as Visual Studio or the Desktop App Converter (DAC).

 <div style="float: left; padding: 10px">
     ![manual flow](images/desktop-to-uwp/manual-flow.png)
 </div>

-To manually convert your app, create a package manifest file, and then run a command line tool to generate a Windows app package.
+To manually package your app, create a package manifest file, and then run a command line tool to generate a Windows app package.

-Consider manual conversion if you install your app by using the xcopy command, or you're familiar with the changes that your app's installer makes to the system and want more granular control over the process.
+Consider manual packaging if you install your app by using the xcopy command, or you're familiar with the changes that your app's installer makes to the system and want more granular control over the process.

 If you're uncertain about what changes your installer makes to the system, or if you'd rather use automated tools to generate your package manifest, consider any of [these](desktop-to-uwp-root.md#convert) options.

 ## First, consider how you'll distribute your app
 If you plan to publish your app to the [Windows Store](https://www.microsoft.com/store/apps), start by filling out [this form](https://developer.microsoft.com/windows/projects/campaigns/desktop-bridge).
 Microsoft will contact you to start the onboarding process.
-As part of this process, you'll reserve a name in the store, and obtain information that you'll need to convert your app.
+As part of this process, you'll reserve a name in the store, and obtain information that you'll need to package your app.

 ## Create a package manifest